Illumina/strelka/docs/userGuide/errorAnalysis.md

 On completion, the configuration script will create the workflow run script `${COUNTS_ANALYSIS_PATH}/runWorkflow.py`.
 This can be used to run the workflow in various parallel compute modes per the instructions in the [Execution](#execution) section below.

+#### Configuration: Excluding regions

+Regions of the genome specified in a BED file may be marked for exclusion from the counting process.
+Multiple BED files may be given, in which case the union of all excluded regions are skipped in the counting process

+    ${STRELKA_INSTALL_PATH}/libexec/configureSequenceErrorCountsWorkflow.py \
+    --bam=sample.bam \
+    --referenceFasta=hg19.fa \
+    --runDir ${COUNTS_ANALYSIS_PATH} \
+    --excludedRegions=nonconfidentRegions.bed.gz \
+    --excludedRegions=nonAutosomes.bed.gz

 ### Execution